Giovanni Angelo Becciu: Financial dealings

+Audit

+An internal audit in 2016 was suspended on Archbishop Becciu's instruction, countermanding an order from Cardinal Pell, prefect of the secretariat of the economy.

 IDI

 During his time as substitute, Becciu was reportedly involved in repeated attempts to secure loans to support the Istituto Dermopatico dell'Immacolata (IDI), a struggling hospital in Rome originally owned by the Italian province of the Sons of the Immaculate Conception (PICFIC).

 In July 2011, Fr.
 Franco Decaminada, the president of the IDI, approached Becciu with a proposal that the Vatican supply the IDI with 200 million euros to take over Milan's San Raffaele Hospital.
 In September 2011, Decaminada hired Becciu's niece Maria Piera Becciu as his personal secretary.
 The proposal to buy San Raffaele ultimately came to nothing.
 In October 2019, Becciu professed not to remember the proposal and stated that he "never dealt with this question."

 The IDI eventually went bankrupt in 2012 with debts of more than 800 million euros.
 PICFIC was declared insolvent by an Italian court in 2013, and Decaminada was arrested in 2013 and, along with 40 other figures in the IDI's administration, was charged with using the hospital for embezzlement and money laundering, including the diversion of hundreds of thousands of euros of IDI money into an oil exploration company.
 Decaminada was sent to prison and laicized.